 As the nation's oldest and one of the most prestigious research universities, Johns Hopkins offers high-quality master's degrees and post-baccalaureate education to students located in the greater Baltimore and Washington, D.C. regions and throughout the United States and abroad.

 In this course, 470.774 -Nonprofit Governance & Executive Leadership, students will advance their understanding of self-governing nonprofit organizations by focusing on the expectations, challenges, and opportunities of nonprofit boards and their executive leadership.
 This course covers the basic responsibilities of nonprofit boards according to law, custom, and best practices, and it includes ethical concepts, public attitudes, and contemporary legislative and regulatory issues.
 The course explores theories of effective governance and executive leadership, and it examines how ethical considerations relate to perceptions of excellence and shape the way staff and volunteer leaders manage people and money.
 In the discussions, there will be opportunities to compare the role of boards in US nonprofit groups with those in other countries.

 Instructional and administrative responsibilities of the position include:

-Teach 1 graduate course (unless there is a demand for more than one section) online using Blackboard; Personalize the graduate course through Blackboard, including an international scope to the course to the best of his/her ability;
+Teach one online graduate course (unless there is a demand for more than one section) using Blackboard per year;

-Learn online tools such as VoiceThread, Panopto and Adobe Connect;
+Use online tools such as Voicethread, Panopto and Adobe Connect;

 Grade assignments and provide regular feedback to students on the online discussion threads and in the grade center;